Michael Govan

 MG

-It ended up meaning I was assistant director of the Guggenheim Museum and I was still 25.
-It made people crazy mad inside the museum.
-I didn’t care because I was just going to do it for a few years and go back to art school.
-So, I don’t know what to say.
+It ended up meaning I was assistant director of the Guggenheim Museum—and I was still 25.
+It made people inside the museum crazy mad.
+I didn’t care, because in my head I was only going to do it for a few years and then go back to art school.
+So I don’t know what to say.
 The rest is history.
-I got deep because of the work that was going on there, the building construction, the Frank Lloyd Wright building.
-I started working with artists and curators and then we ended up working it out.
-I stayed there for six and a half years.
+I got deep into it because of the work—building construction, the Frank Lloyd Wright building.
+I started collaborating with artists and curators, and eventually we figured it out.
+I stayed for six and a half years.

 EO